Séamus Ryan: Family

 Séamus and Agnes Ryan had eight children and many have made significant contributions to the arts and public life.
 Kathleen Ryan was an international motion picture actress who starred with James Mason in the Odd Man Out and other films.
-Cora Ryan (b.
-1922) attempted unsuccessfully in 1969 to enter the Irish Parliament in a by election caused by the death of her husband Seán Dunne TD.
-John Ryan was an accomplished painter who inaugurated the literary magazine Envoy, A Review of Literature and Art and was one of the instigators of Bloomsday commemoration of the work of Irish writer James Joyce.
-Patrick Ryan (b.
-1926) joined the Royal Air Force before returning to Dublin to manage the Monument Creameries.
-He moved to the United States of America and published a book of poetry before returning to Ireland in retirement.
-Their third daughter Máire Ryan (1928–1966) married a RAF officer.
-Oonagh Ryan (b.
-1929) married Russian Prince Alexis Guedroitz and their daughter Princess Ania Guédroïtz is a Belgian actress.
-Oonagh later married Irish Painter Patrick Swift and after his death was married to the poet, David Wright.
-Their youngest son, Séamus Ryan (1930–2005) became Dom Vincent, a Benedictine Monk at Glenstal Abbey, Limerick.
-The youngest, Íde Ni Riain (1933–2018) became a nun at the Mount Anville Convent in Dublin and authored a number of religious and historical works including translations of Medieval Latin works into English.
+Cora Ryan attempted unsuccessfully in 1969 to enter the Dáil in a by-election caused by the death of her husband Seán Dunne TD.
+John Ryan was an accomplished painter who inaugurated the literary magazine Envoy, A Review of Literature and Art and was one of the instigators of the Bloomsday commemoration of the work of Irish writer James Joyce.
+Patrick Ryan joined the Royal Air Force before returning to Dublin to manage the Monument Creameries.
+Their third daughter Máire Ryan married a RAF officer.
+Oonagh Ryan married a Russian Prince Alexis Guedroitz and their daughter Princess Ania Guédroïtz is a Belgian actress.
+Their youngest son, Séamus Ryan became Dom Vincent, a Benedictine Monk at Glenstal Abbey, Limerick.
+The youngest, Íde Ni Riain became a nun at the Mount Anville Convent in Dublin.